jhstern/polarbears/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Jennifer Stern.
 I have the following qualities:

-- I rock a great mustache
+- I study polar bears.
-- I'm extremely loyal to my family
+- I am a PhD student in the Laidre Lab.

-What else do you need?
+Here is a sentence that says something else.

 ### My story